 It’s not possible to remove SSL certificates because they keep your site secure and ensure the best experience for your visitors.
 However, you can choose the Insecure setting so visitors can still use the HTTP version, even with SSL enabled.

 It can take a few extra seconds to authenticate a certificate and validate a site using the Secure setting.
 If you notice a big difference in load time, use our troubleshooting steps to rule out other reasons your site might be loading slowly.

 Yes.
 Squarespace generates a certificate for each custom domain and subdomain connected to your website.
 This is also true for the "www" version of your domain, if you're using it separately from your naked domain.

 If you have a third-party domain, ensure that it’s connected in your site’s Domains panel and not forwarded or pointed to another location.

-To learn more about certificate errors and other SSL-related warnings you might see on your site, visit Troubleshooting SSL.
+To learn more about certificate errors and other SSL-related warnings you might find on your site, visit Troubleshooting SSL.